hassio-addons/repository/.github/CONTRIBUTING.md

 # Contributing

-When contributing to our add-ons, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to our apps, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.